Liverpool Town Hall: History

-The first recorded town hall in Liverpool was in 1515 and it was probably a thatched building. and was located in the block bounded by High Street, Dale Street & Exchange Street East.
+The first recorded town hall in Liverpool was in 1515 and it was probably a thatched building. and was located in the block bounded by High Street, Dale Street and Exchange Street East.
 It was replaced in 1673 by a building slightly to the south of the present town hall.
 This town hall stood on "pillars and arches of hewen stone" and under it was the exchange for merchants and traders to carry out their business.

 Building of the present town hall began in 1749 on a site slightly to the north of its predecessor; its foundation stone was laid on 14 September.
 The architect was John Wood the Elder, who has been described as "one of the outstanding architects of the day".
 It was completed and opened in 1754.
 The ground floor acted as the exchange, and a council room and other offices were on the upper floor.
 The ground floor had a central courtyard surrounded by Doric colonnades but it was "dark and confined, and the merchants preferred to transact business in the street outside".
 Above the building was a large square dome with a cupola.
 In 1769 the building was provided with a turret clock manufactured by Joseph Finney of Liverpool.

 The town hall was bombarded by striking seamen during the 1775 Liverpool Seamen's Revolt.